 - Failing to diagnose an existing medical condition, which can worsen the illness

-- Misdiagnosing of an existing medical condition, which can complicate the condition and cause new injuries
+- Misdiagnosing an existing medical condition, which can complicate the condition and cause new injuries

 - Surgical errors, which include operating on the wrong side of the body or leaving surgical tools in the operation site

-- Medication errors, which includes overmedicating and under medicating a patient or prescribing the wrong medicine
+- Medication errors, which include overmedicating and under medicating a patient or prescribing the wrong medicine

 - Failing to consider a patient’s medical history